 Unfortunately, most of the multimedia features, like Hardware Accelerated OpenGL ES, Video Decoding, Audio Playback, and Video Rendering were missing from Upstream projects like Linux, Mesa, Gstreamer or FFmpeg.
 Thankfully a growing community of independent developers have managed to get most of these features to work using upstream only source code.

-Neil will present the challenges and benefits to have Multimedia support using upstream projects and will detail the technical challenges to offer a complete Multimedia support on these Amlogic SoCs.
+Maxime will present the challenges and benefits to have Multimedia support using upstream projects and will detail the technical challenges to offer a complete Multimedia support on these Amlogic SoCs.

 The audience is anyone interested in ARM SoCs, multimedia, upstream development process or learning more about the architecture of the AmLogic application processors.